mayanksingh2298/shake-to-switch/README.md

   5. firefox (youtube)

-## Import points to remember TOADD
+## Import points to remember
 1. Avoid controlling 32 bit apps from 64 bit python and vice versa, for non focus mod only, on windows. (works sometimes, sometimes don't, gives warning on terminal always)
 2. Restart browsers like chrome which start multiple processes on startup because sometimes they open a background invisible window which screws up code.
-3. If some gesture isn't working, try resetting the switch in settings.
+3. If some gesture isn't working, try switching that gesture off and then back on.
+4. While controlling youtube on chrome/firefox, make sure the tab for youtube is in focus.

 ## Authors
 * [Mayank Singh Chauhan](https://www.github.com/mayanksingh2298)